MHickey2/Quiz-Lite/README.md

 ### Code

-I didn't use code, but did refer to it when compiling functions, from no one tutorial, but different concepts from different video tutorials were integrated into the application on an ongoing basis.
-I did add a loader at one point, but didn't keep it, because it was difficult to refactor it, without knowing more about the animation aspect.
+I did refer to a variety of Tutorials when compiling functions, different concepts from different video tutorials were integrated into the application on an ongoing basis.

 ### Sources